profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 Thinking too much can complicate spiritual practice; not thinking enough can restrict us.
 Here we are given an example of wisely-directed thinking.
-It helps us to see that we are not a victim of circumstance – to understand that the intention behind our actions of body and speech determines our state of being – it puts us in the position where we have the power to bring about real change.
-Accepting this teaching as our field of investigation we appreciate the value of exercising mindful restraint and find new confidence and ability.
+It helps us to see that we are not a victim of circumstance, to understand that the intention behind our actions of body and speech determines our state of being; it puts us in the position where we have the power to bring about real change.
+Accepting this teaching as our field of investigation, we appreciate the value of exercising mindful restraint and find new confidence and ability.
 Our heart/mind leads the way.
 {:.dhp-reflection}